Olivier Messiaen

-Messiaen perceived colours when he heard certain musical chords (a phenomenon known as synaesthesia); according to him, combinations of these colours were important in his compositional process.
+Messiaen perceived colours when he heard certain musical chords (a phenomenon known as chromesthesia); according to him, combinations of these colours were important in his compositional process.
 He travelled widely and wrote works inspired by diverse influences, including Japanese music, the landscape of Bryce Canyon in Utah, and the life of St. Francis of Assisi.
-For a short period Messiaen experimented with the parametrisation associated with "total serialism", in which field he is often cited as an innovator.
-His style absorbed many global musical influences such as Indonesian gamelan (tuned percussion often features prominently in his orchestral works).
+His style absorbed many global musical influences, such as Indonesian gamelan (tuned percussion often features prominently in his orchestral works).
 He found birdsong fascinating, notating bird songs worldwide and incorporating birdsong transcriptions into his music.

+Messiaen's music is rhythmically complex.
+Harmonically and melodically, he employed a system he called modes of limited transposition, which he abstracted from the systems of material his early compositions and improvisations generated.
+He wrote music for chamber ensembles and orchestra, voice, solo organ, and piano, and experimented with the use of novel electronic instruments developed in Europe during his lifetime.
+For a short period he experimented with the parametrisation associated with "total serialism", in which field he is often cited as an innovator.
 His innovative use of colour, his conception of the relationship between time and music, and his use of birdsong are among the features that make Messiaen's music distinctive.